-- When traveling down river proceed through the west arch of Lake Street Bridge. - When traveling up river proceed through the east arch of Lake Street Bridge. (even when returning to MRC) - When traveling down river and returning to MRC, look and turn prior to the bridge.
-If you find yourself just under the bridge follow the same procedure as above - If 50 yards past the bridge, cross and proceed through the east arch heading north again and cross the river to land.
-Be mindful of current speed and adjust distance from the bridge accordingly. - When traveling down river, the river from the storm drain just above MRC to Lake Street Bridge is a no wake/ no power zone.
+When traveling down river and returning to MRC, look and turn prior to the bridge.
+If you find yourself just under the bridge follow the same procedure as above.
+If 50 yards past the bridge, cross and proceed through the east arch heading north again and cross the river to land.
+Be mindful of current speed and adjust distance from the bridge accordingly.
+When traveling down river, the river from the storm drain just above MRC to Lake Street Bridge is a no wake/ no power zone.

-Launching/Landing Area Guidelines:
+III.
+Launching/Landing Area Guidelines

-- Before launching and after landing, place all oars clear of the edge of the dock. - Always launch and land at the dock with the bow pointing upriver. - To row upriver, immediately cross to the east side after launching.
-To head downriver, row away from the dock upstream and toward the middle of the river, complete your turn, move towards the west side, and begin to row downstream. - Incoming (docking) crews have right of way over launching crews
+Before launching and after landing, place all oars clear of the edge of the dock.
+Always launch and land at the dock with the bow pointing upriver.

-• If crews are on water waiting for dock space, tie in and adjust foot stretchers on the water.
+To row upriver, immediately cross to the east side after launching.
+To head downriver, row away from the dock upstream and toward the middle of the river, complete your turn, move towards the west side, and begin to row downstream.
+Incoming (docking) crews have right of way over launching crews If crews are on water waiting for dock space, tie in and adjust foot stretchers on the water.